tlin0809/isletAutoLabeler/README.md

 ## Notes

-- Use `isletAutoLabeler()` after dimensionality reduction (e.g., PCA), clustering, and running `RunUMAP()` on your Seurat object.
+- Use `isletAutoLabeler()` after dimensionality reduction (e.g., PCA), clustering, and running `RunUMAP()` on your Seurat object
-- The `findMechanismMarkers()`  function assumes the input object is label-ready and requires user input of marker genes for PCC analysis.
+- The `findMechanismMarkers()`  function assumes the input object is label-ready and requires user input of marker genes for PCC analysis
-- The `crossCompareMarkers()` function uses results from `findMechanismMarkers()` and requires 2 result variables as input.
+- The `crossCompareMarkers()` function uses results from `findMechanismMarkers()` and requires 2 result variables as input

 ## License